George Hunter Cary: Political career

 While the Colony of British Columbia was administered from New Westminster on the Lower Mainland, Cary stayed on Vancouver Island during his service as Attorney General.
-Neither colony had yet built legislative offices or courthouses.
 In August 1859, the Governor James Douglas appointed Cary as acting attorney general of Vancouver Island, albeit at no additional salary.

-A week after being appointed acting attorney general in August 1859, Cary announced his candidacy for the 2nd Vancouver Island Legislative Assembly elections the following year.
-He ran against Amor de Cosmos, a staunch opponent of Douglas and chief editor of the British Colonist, for the Victoria Town seat.
-Cary promised the city's relatively large Black American population, invited to Victoria under Douglas' protection, that they would be able to vote in the election if they owned property; Cary reasoned that since they were not recognized as citizens in the United States, they would thus qualify as British subjects.
-However, Cary's promise was contrary to law in the colony at that time.
-Despite this, many Black voters turned out in favour of Douglas and Cary, potentially swinging the Assembly race in his favour.
-This result was subject to allegations of fraud.
-Cary also served as the de facto finance minister of Vancouver Island from 1860 to 1863.
-He additionally became the acting registrar of Joint-Stock Companies after establishing a regulation board in 1860.
+A week after being appointed acting attorney general in August 1859, Cary announced his candidacy for the Victoria Town seat in the second Vancouver Island Legislative Assembly elections.
+He ran against Amor De Cosmos, a staunch opponent of Douglas and chief editor of the British Colonist.
+Cary promised the city's relatively large Black American population, invited to Victoria under Douglas's protection, that they would be able to vote in the election if they owned property; Cary reasoned that since they were not recognized as citizens in the United States, they would qualify as British subjects.
+Cary's promise was contrary to the law in the colony at that time, but many Black voters turned out in favour of Douglas and Cary, potentially swinging the Assembly race in his favour, subjecting his victory to allegations of fraud.
+Cary also served as the de facto finance minister of Vancouver Island from 1860 to 1863 and the acting registrar of Joint-Stock Companies after establishing a regulation board in 1860.